Skip to content

 Basically, because they over-simplify buyers.

-If you label stakeholders, the temptation is to apply a standard set of issues based on a typical profile for that buyer type.
+If you label stakeholders, the temptation is to apply a standard set of issues based on a typical buyer profile.

-The reality is, John is much more complicated than that.
+The reality is - John's much more complicated than that.

 These assumptions must be tested.
-We must engage with John to fully appreciate his biases, risk profile, etc. We can use these assumptions as a placeholder, but we must not let them form the foundation of our win strategy.
+We must engage with John to fully appreciate his biases, risk profile, etc. We can use these assumptions as a placeholder, but we must keep them from forming the foundation of our win strategy.

 We see this occur with repeat clients who use Blue Sheets.
 The similarity between “Economic”, “User”, and “Technical” buyers from opportunity to opportunity suggests that “Key Win” details are assumed based on their role, not acquired from the individual through interaction.

-Similarly, if your customer stakeholder profile includes a series of buying roles to populate, you are assuming that every buying organisation has a similar structure.
+Similarly, if your customer stakeholder profile includes a series of buying roles to populate, you assume that every buying organisation has a similar structure.
 This is simply not true.

 Regardless of how you apply buyer types, the end result is usually the same – a generic win strategy.